UntouchedOdin0/fnbot-server/README.md

 # fnbot-server
 fnbot-server stores Fortnite locale strings, textures and assets.
-It can be used with fnbot-client.
+It should be used with [fnbot-client](https://github.com/Terax235/fnbot-client).

 #### Discord
 https://discord.gg/WWSTpbb